-A software design expert witness typically has extensive experience in computer science, software engineering, computer forensics, electrical engineering and/or information technology.
+Software design expert witness candidates typically have extensive experience in computer science, software engineering, computer forensics, electrical engineering and/or information technology.
 Cahn Litigation Services is frequently called upon by law firm clients to locate expert witnesses that can support software matters.

 A software engineer has expertise in programming languages, software development, and computer operating systems, and applies engineering principles to create software systems.
 The software development design process brings customer requirements into an implementable form using a programming language.
 Software design typically consists of three design phases: